shakzee/The-Complete-CodeIgniter-4-Series-With-Bootstrap-4-with-Projects/README.md

 This is the Complete Source code of "The Complete CodeIgniter 4 Series With Bootstrap 4+Projects" course.

 ## How can you learn..?
-You can leran the Codeigniter 4 Sereis with Bootstrap 4 for the the official website of the shakzee (https://www.shakzee.com/courses/the-complete-codeigniter-4-series-with-bootstrap-4projects/)
+You can learn the Codeigniter 4 Series with Bootstrap 4 for the official website of the shakzee (https://www.shakzee.com/courses/the-complete-codeigniter-4-series-with-bootstrap-4projects/)

 ## Course Detail.